o1-labs/o1js/README-dev.md

 |            | berkeley -> berkeley -> berkeley |
 |            | develop -> develop -> develop    |

 If you work on o1js, create a feature branch off of one of these base branches.
-It's encouraged to submit your work in progress as a draft to raise visibility!
+It's encouraged to submit your work-in-progress as a draft PR to raise visibility!

 **Default to `main` as the base branch**.